motarekk/rot-bruteforcer/README.md

 Weaknesses Exploited:
 - Small key size (1-25 = 8-16 bits)
 - Lack of diffusion
-(Diffusion: changes in one character in the plain-text affect multiple characters in the cipher-text)
+(Diffusion: changes in one character in the plaintext affect multiple characters in the ciphertext, so that plaintext cannot be obtained from the ciphertext)

 ## Usage
 python .\rot-bruteforcer.py [CIPHER-TEXT]